Roxie died at Summerkids Camp. Circumstances were shocking.

 • Multiple parties, including Summerkids staff and first responders, said that Summerkids was in chaos with no clear execution of an emergency action plan.

-• Cara DiMassa, Harrison and the counselors admitted to a lack of required training and testing for a complex, high-risk child care environment that managed up to 900 children each summer.
+• The camp-owning family, Harrison and the counselors admitted to a lack of required training and testing for a complex, high-risk child care environment that managed up to 900 children each summer.

-• The DiMassa family did not employ a dedicated health supervisor but chose to position family member Giancarlo DiMassa, who happens to be a part time emergency room doctor, as the facility’s care provider.
-By multiple accounts, Giancarlo was not on site as promised.
+• The camp-owning family did not employ a dedicated health supervisor but, instead, chose to falsely position their family member-doctor as the facility’s care provider.
+Multiple sources confirmed that the doctor-brother was not on site as promised.

-• Roxie’s parents chose this camp, in large part, because the DiMassa’s said they would keep Roxie safe and because the website said, "Giancarlo oversees health and safety, the Summer Challenge, and is a zany addition to campfire.
+• Roxie’s parents chose this camp, in large part, because the camp-owning family said they would keep Roxie safe and because the website said, "[brother’s name] oversees health and safety, the Summer Challenge, and is a zany addition to campfire.
 Each summer, he rearranges his ER shifts so that he can be with us on a regular basis.”
-Giancarlo was in Hawaii the day Roxie drowned, less than two weeks into camp season.
-The DiMassas lied about his presence at the camp.
+He was actually in Hawaii the day Roxie drowned, less than two weeks into camp season.
+The camp-owning family lied about his presence at the camp.

 • Summerkids hired assistant director Maya Kogan who had no professional child care experience or related recreational facility experience.
 She left after one year.
-New assistant director Carrie Meadows has no camp experience other than being a Summerkids camp parent.
+New assistant director Carrie Meadows had no camp experience other than being a Summerkids camp parent.
+The camp-owning family did not hire an Assistant Director ithereafter.